-1. Always use well-balanced tackle, aiming to land your barbel as quickly as possible, but without undue pressure or bullying.
+1. Always use well-balanced tackle, aiming to land your barbel as quickly as possible, but without undue pressure or bullying by just hauling it out.
 Playing fish to exhaustion on light tackle causes unnecessary stress.
-A minimum of a through action rod of 1 ¼ lb test curve and eight pound line should be used, with much heavier tackle advisable in snaggy swims or flood conditions.
+A minimum of a through action rod of 1¼ lb test curve and eight-pound line should be used, with much heavier tackle advisable in snag swims or flood conditions.

-Think about where you will be landing your fish before fishing, so that a played out fish can be landed safely and left to recover in the net for a few minutes before being unhooked.
+Think about where you will be landing your fish before fishing, so that a played-out fish can be landed safely and left to recover in the net before being unhooked.

-2. A more powerful rod will require stronger line to maintain balance; a rough guide is to multiply test curve by six to calculate matching line strength.
+2. A more powerful rod will require stronger line to maintain balance; a rough guide is to multiply the test curve by six to calculate matching line strength.
 Line does not last forever, so check regularly and replace it if in doubt.
-Ultra thin braids can cause damage to fish, so should be used with care.
+Ultra-thin braids can cause damage to fish, so should be used with care.

-3. When fishing for barbel, use a large, deep, fine knotless meshed landing net and always allow the barbel a few minutes to recover in sufficient depth before removing the fish from the water.
-Transfer the fish in the net from the water and place the fish on a wet unhooking mat whilst you remove the hook.
-After the hook has been removed return the fish back to the water and allow it a few more minutes of recovery time before release.
+3. When fishing for barbel, use a large, deep, fine knotless meshed landing net and always allow the barbel time to recover in a sufficient depth before removing the fish from the water.
+Transfer the fish, in the net, from the water and place the fish on a wet unhooking mat whilst you remove the hook.
+After the hook has been removed return the fish back to the water and allow further time for it to recover before release.
 Never attempt to beach a fish, or allow it to rest on stones, gravel or hard ground.
-Use wet hands to handle fish.
+Always use wet hands to handle fish.

-5. Mouth sores and any wounds found on the body may be treated with solutions such as Kryston Klinic, available from good tackle shops or antiseptic creams such as adcortyl-in-orabase, which is available from chemists.
-Dry wounds first before applying treatments.
+5. Mouth sores and any wounds found on the body may be treated with solutions such as Kryston Klinic, available from good tackle shops or antiseptic creams such as adcortyl-in-orabase, available from chemists.
+Always dry wounds first before applying treatments.

-6. Release the barbel as soon as it has fully recovered, retaining it in the meshes of the landing net until it is upright, and breathing and swimming strongly.
-Take extra care in hot weather when water temperatures are higher and the dissolved oxygen content is lower.
-In extreme warm and low water conditions, consider ceasing fishing for barbel altogether until conditions improve.
+6. Only release the barbel once it has fully recovered.
+Retain the fish in the meshes of the landing net until it is upright, breathing well and swimming strongly.
+Take extra care in hot weather when water temperatures are higher, and the dissolved oxygen content is lower.
+In extreme warm and low water conditions, consider ceasing fishing altogether for barbel until conditions improve.

 7. If weighing and photography are desired, leave the fish in the water in the landing net meshes with plenty of room to breathe, while you prepare your equipment.
 Decide where the weighing and photography should take place, preferably close by and on a flat area away from bright sunlight.